Skip to main content

 • The module develops students' command of both Spanish-English translation and critical analysis of Spanish-language material by exposing them to a range of source material which might include prose fiction, poetry, drama, film, graphic novels, multimedia and web content, and newspaper and magazine articles.

 • The module aims to develop reading and writing skills in Spanish.
 Classes use Spanish as much as possible and the module is assessed in Spanish.
 The module uses a blended approach: it is based on a beginners' coursebook with additional material on Moodle and as weekly hand-outs based on authentic material.
-Themes studied vary from year to year but are likely to include every-day life in France, an introduction to Spanish-speaking society and culture, regions and traditions.
+Themes studied vary from year to year but are likely to include every-day life in Spain, an introduction to Spanish-speaking society and culture, regions and traditions.

 • The module aims to develop speaking and listening skills in Spanish.
 Classes use Spanish as much as possible and the module is assessed in Spanish.
 The module uses a blended approach: it is based on a beginners' coursebook with additional material on Moodle and as weekly hand-outs based on authentic material.
 Themes studied vary from year to year but are likely to include every-day life in Spanish-speaking countries, an introduction to Spanish-speaking society and culture, regions and traditions.